NFTfi-Genesis/nftfi.js/README.md

 <a name="Offers+create"></a>

 #### `offers.create(options)` ⇒ <code>object</code>
-Creates a new offer on a collateral listing.
+Creates a new offer on a NFT.

 **Kind**: instance method of [<code>Offers</code>](#Offers)
 **Returns**: <code>object</code> - Response object